eKoopmans/guidepup-gh-actions-voiceover-example/README.md

 ## How it works

-This module makes use of [`@guidepup/playwright`](https://github.com/guidepup/guidepup-playwright) for seemless Guidepup integration with Playwright.
+This module makes use of [`@guidepup/playwright`](https://github.com/guidepup/guidepup-playwright) for seamless Guidepup integration with Playwright.